1. Introduction

 2.1.4.
 Validate a signature over response using algorithm and public key

 The matching algorithm above calls into a new signature validation function.
 Let’s write that down.
-At core, it will execute the Ed25519 validation steps from [RFC8032], using signatures extracted from HTTP Message Signature headers defined in [RFC9421].
+At core, it will execute the Ed25519 validation steps from [RFC8032] using signatures extracted from HTTP Message Signature headers defined in [RFC9421], then compare valid signatures against the expected public key.

 To validate an integrity signature over a response response, string algorithm, and string public key, execute the